Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Introduction

-The third problem we study in this paper is of a rather different flavor and is inspired by the sorted L1-penalty aka the Slope norm~\citep{slope-proximal,bellec2018slope}, popularly used in the context of penalized least squares problems for its useful statistical properties.
+\paragraph{The Slope-SVM estimator:} The third problem we study in this paper is of a different flavor and is inspired by the sorted L1-penalty aka the Slope norm~\citep{slope-proximal,bellec2018slope}, popularly used in the context of penalized least squares problems for its useful statistical properties.
 For a (a-priori specified) sequence $\lambda_1 \geq \ldots \geq \lambda_p \geq 0$, the Slope-SVM problem is given by:

 where $|\beta_{(1)}| \ge \ldots \ge |\beta_{(p)}|$ are the ordered values of $|\beta_{i}|, i =1, \ldots, p$.
-We show in Section \ref{sec: group-L1-SVM} that Problem \eqref{Slope-intro} can be expressed as an LP with $O(n+p)$ variables and an exponential number (in $p$) of constraints, consequently posing challenges in optimization --- therefore, specialized algorithms are called for.
-Using standard reformulation methods~\cite{boyd2004convex} (see Section~\ref{epi-slope-1}), Problem~\eqref{Slope-intro} can be modeled (e.g., using {\texttt{CVXPY}}) and solved (e.g., using a commercial solver like Gurobi) for small-sized problems.
-However, the computations become expensive when $\lambda_{i}$s are distinct (e.g., as in~\cite{slope-proximal}) --- for these cases, {\texttt{CVXPY}} can handle problems up to $n=100,p=200$ whereas, our approach can solve problems with $p \approx 50,000$ within a minute.
+Unlike Problems~\eqref{l1-SVM} and~\eqref{group-SVM-intro} where the penalty function is separable (respectively, block separable), the penalty function in~\eqref{Slope-intro} is not separable in the coefficients.
+We show in Section \ref{sec: group-L1-SVM} that Problem \eqref{Slope-intro} can be expressed as an LP with $O(n+p)$ variables and an exponential number (in $p$) of constraints, consequently posing challenges in optimization.
+Despite the large number of constraints, we show that the LP can be solved using a non-standard application of column/constraint generation.
+We note that using standard reformulation methods~\cite{boyd2004convex} (see Section~\ref{epi-slope-1}), Problem~\eqref{Slope-intro} can be modeled (e.g., using {\texttt{CVXPY}}) and solved (e.g., using a commercial solver like Gurobi) for small-sized problems.
+However, the computations become expensive when $\lambda_{i}$s are distinct (e.g., as in~\cite{slope-proximal}) --- for these cases, {\texttt{CVXPY}} can handle problems up to $n \approx 100$, $p\approx 200$ whereas, our approach can solve problems with $p \approx 50,000$ within a few seconds.